ldulivo/cristian_facello/README.md

-# eCommerce Oracle ONE
+# Landing Page

 Look at the finished project in the following [link](https://ldulivo.github.io/cristian_facello/).

-# Project created in ReactJs
+Project created in ReactJs y Sass

-## The following Hooks were used

-- useState.
-- useEffect.
-- useRef

 ## The following libraries were used